KeTchUP42/flash/docs/manual/components/obstacles/DullInvisibleBlock.md

- ## Dull-invisible block
+ ## Dull-Invisible block

  The block does not contain logic of interaction with other objects.
 It is designed to interact with it.
-It is invisible.
+The feature of this block is that it is invisible.

  **Configuration block example:**